Nana1423/SoftwareDesignAndArchitecture/README.md

 # Software Design And Architecture
 This repository owns the projects and exercises from the course: Software Design and Architecture from the University of Alberta.

 In the Software Design and Architecture Specialization, I learned how to apply design principles, patterns, and architectures to create reusable and flexible software applications and systems.
-You will learn how to express and document the design and architecture of a software system using a visual notation.
+I learned how to express and document the design and architecture of a software system using a visual notation.

 ## Course #1: Object Oriented Design

 This course takes Java beginners to the next level by covering object-oriented analysis and design.
-You will discover how to create modular, flexible, and reusable software, by applying object-oriented design principles and guidelines.
-And, you will be able to communicate these designs in a visual notation known as Unified Modelling Language (UML).
+Discovering how to create modular, flexible, and reusable software, by applying object-oriented design principles and guidelines.
+And, able to communicate these designs in a visual notation known as Unified Modelling Language (UML).

 Skills developed on this course: